“Jonah” series: (post #2)

 But the Lord sent out a great wind on the sea, and there was a mighty tempest on the sea, so that the ship was about to be broken up.
 (Jonah 1:4, N.K.J.V.)

 Jonah’s ship hadn’t made much progress toward Tarshish before the ship was hit by a great windstorm sent directly from God (1:4).
 The storm was worse than any the sailors had ever experienced, and they feared it would rip the ship to pieces and leave them all treading water.
-Such a drastic situation called for drastic measures.
+Such a drastic situation resulted in drastic measures being taken.

 Human nature being what it is, the first thing the sailors did was get religious as each man cried out to his god (1:5).
 But when the storm didn’t relent, they got practical and started throwing the ship’s cargo overboard to lighten the load (1:5).
 And what was Jonah doing during all this?
 Was he praying?
 Nope.
 Was he heaving cargo overboard?
 Nope.
 He was sound asleep in the lower part of the ship (1:5).